jabo17/kadisredu-reproducibility/README.md

 ## Setup Experiment Environment

+> [!NOTE]
 We used the HPC cluster HoreKa for our experiments.
 Each nocde is equipped with two Intel Xeon Platinum 8368 processors with 38 cores each and 256 GB of main memory.
 Compute nodes are connected by a InfiniBand 4X HDR 200 GBit/s interconnect.
 All algorithms are implemented in C++ and compiled using NGU GCC13.
 For interprocess communication, we use IntelMPI 2021.11 and the MPI-wrapper KaMPIng.

+> [!TIP]
-To simplify the installation process on a single machine or on HoreKa, we provide a docker container and a moule environment, respectively.
+> To simplify the installation process on a single machine or on HoreKa, we provide a docker container and a module environment, respectively.
-In general, we assume that you have an internet connection to download and install software from the internet.
+> In general, we assume that you have an internet connection to download and install software from the internet.
-If neither of those two is an option, you need to provide dependencies yourself.
+> If neither of those two is an option, you need to provide dependencies yourself.
-On most HPC systems, many of them are pre-installed and can be loaded into the active software-stack.
+> On most HPC systems, many of them are pre-installed and can be loaded into the active software-stack.

 First, we need to clone this repository.
 ```bash